woefe/ytcc/README.md

 # want to be able to download videos.
 format = bestvideo[height<=?1080]+bestaudio/best

-# Output template (see OUTPUT TEMPLATE in youtube-dl manpage)
+# Output template (see OUTPUT TEMPLATE in youtube-dl manpage).
 output_template = %(title)s.%(ext)s

 # If a merge is required according to format selection, merge to the given container format.
 # One of mkv, mp4, ogg, webm, flv
 merge_output_format = mkv

-# Loglevel options: quiet, normal, verbose
-loglevel = normal

 # Limit download speed to the given bytes/second.
 Set 0 for no limit.
 # E.g. limit to one megabyte per second